-Orientation is an important process for children, families and Educators to gain vital information about the individual child's needs and interests.
+Orientation is an important process for children, families and educators to gain vital information about the individual child's needs, interests and strengths.
 To enable children to feel safe and secure, and to set the foundations for a trusting partnership, we feel that it is necessary for the family to attend an orientation visit.
-This visit (or visits) assist the child to adjust to a new setting and helps to make the transition from home to the Service a smooth and positive experience.
+This visit, or visits, assist the child to adjust to a new setting and helps to make the transition from home to the Service a smooth and positive experience.

-During orientation, Educators will discuss the following in order to gain a better understanding in supporting the family:
+During orientation, educators will discuss the following in order to gain a better understanding in supporting the family:

-- the cultural and/or linguistic background for families from non-English speaking backgrounds (external support may be required) - the family's needs in relation to work or other commitments - days and times childcare is required - the family's previous knowledge or experience of other children's services - any additional needs of the child and/or their family - any court orders that are applicable to the child - service philosophy and curriculum - the child's interests - family goals and expectations - any allergies or dietary needs for the child - emergency or health care plans for the child if relevant - the Service and room routines.
+the cultural and/or linguistic background for families from non-English speaking backgrounds (external support may be required)

+- the family's needs in relation to work or other commitments - days and times child care is required - the family's previous knowledge or experience of other children's services - any additional needs of the child and/or their family - any court orders, parenting orders that are applicable to the child - service philosophy and curriculum - the child's interests - family goals and expectations - any allergies or dietary needs of the child - emergency or health care plans for the child if relevant - the Service and room routines - the Service policies and procedures

-MANAGEMENT WILL ENSURE:
+THE APPROVED PROVIDER/NOMINATED SUPERVISOR/MANAGEMENT WILL ENSURE:

-- The orientation process is well organised, flexible, and informative. - The child and family visit the Service and familiarise themselves with the environment.
-The child may participate in the activities and experiences if they feel comfortable. - The family and child/children are introduced to the Educators in the room. - To create a welcoming environment and interact positively with the child and family. - The child and family are respected at all times, acknowledging the individuality of each parenting style. - Families are encouraged to ring, email, or visit the Service as often as they like when their child has commenced care. - Families are reassured that if the child is distressed over a long period of time the educators will contact them. - Support agencies are contacted for children with additional needs. - Families know how to provide feedback. - Families are informed that critical information from their child's enrolment form is communicated to Educators (emergency contacts, authorised nominees, court orders, immunisation status, medical and health conditions where relevant)
+- educators, staff, students and volunteers have knowledge of and adhere to this policy - families are aware of this Orientation of Families Policy - the orientation process is well organised, flexible, and informative - the child and family visit the Service and familiarise themselves with the environment.
+The child may participate in the activities and experiences if they feel comfortable. - the family and child/children are introduced to the educators in the room - to create a welcoming environment and interact positively with the child and family - the child and family are respected at all times, acknowledging the individuality of each parenting style - families are encouraged to ring, email, or visit the Service as often as they like when their child has commenced care - families are reassured that if the child is distressed over a long period of time the educators will contact them - support agencies are contacted for children with additional needs - families know how to provide feedback - families are informed that critical information from their child's enrolment form is communicated with educators- (emergency contacts, authorised nominees, court orders, immunisation status, medical and health conditions where relevant)